ibm-messaging/mq-container-mft/README.md

 Agent in the container will create agent configuration and log files under the fixed directory `/mnt/mftdata`.
 This folder can be on a persistent volume as well, in which case the volume must be mounted as `/mnt/mftdata` mount point in to the container

 ### Building your own container image
-See the build instructions [here](mq-container-mft/docs/build.md) to build your own agent container image.
+See the instructions [here](docs/build.md) to build your own agent container image.

 ### Limitations
 1) Private key and trust stores are not yet supported for Protocol Bridge Agents.
 Hence only a userid and password combination must be used for connecting to FTP/SFTP/FTPS servers.